 The holy grail of content creation is to produce something of high quality on a regular basis, but that’s not always possible for busy marketing teams.
 The answer?
 Let your customers be your content creators and leverage user generated content.

-Statistics show that user-generated content works – and works well:
+Statistics show that user-generated content for ecommerce works – and works well:

 - 80% of marketers indicate that building brand communities has increased traffic